gvdpol/PracticalDevOps/docs/Infrastructure_as_code/LabDescription.md

 **Complete the [Continuous Integration Lab](../Continuous_Integration/LabDescription.md).**
 This lab will setup the Continuous Integration (CI) build.

-## Task Overview:

-### Task 1: Modify the CI Build to include the ARM Templates
-### Task 2: Modify the ARM Templates to include the environment variables
+# Task 1: Explore the ARM Template to deploy the application infrastructure

-## Tasks:
+Navigate to the Code Hub and open the **deployment/Templates/FullEnvironmentSetupMerged.json** file, this file contains the full ARM template for the Parts Unlimited Application.
+This file contains five sections: **$schema**, **contentVersion**, **parameters**, **variables** and **resources** An ARM Template can also include a section called **outputs"", this section is not included in this case.

+> **$schema** (required) defines the location of the JSON schema file that describes the version of the template language.
+Use the URL shown in the preceding example.

+> **contentVersion** (required) contains the version of the template (such as 1.0.0.0).
+You can provide any value for this element.
+When deploying resources using the template, this value can be used to make sure that the right template is being used.

+> **parameters** (optional) contains the values that are provided when deployment is executed to customize resource deployment.

+> **variables** (optional) containes the values that are used as JSON fragments in the template to simplify template language expressions.

+> **resources** (required) Resource types that are deployed or updated in a resource group.

+> **outputs** (optional) the values that are returned after deployment.

+Explore the **parameters**, **variables** and **resources** sections, understanding these sections will be usefull in the continuous deployment lab.

-### Task 1: Modify the CI Build to include the ARM Templates
+# Task 2: Modify the CI Build to include the ARM Templates in Build Artifacts

 In order to deploy to Azure, you're going to specify the infrastructure that the PartsUnlimited Website requires.
-For example, the site requires an Azure SQL Database and an Azure Web App.
+For example, the site requires an **Azure SQL Database** and an **Azure App Service Web App**.
-Rather than create these by hand, you are going to use the Azure Resource Manager (ARM) templates that describe this infrastructure in a json file.
+Rather than create these by hand, we are going to use an Azure Resource Manager (ARM) template that describe this infrastructure in a json file.
-This is good DevOps practice, since you're describing **infrastructure as code**.
+This is a good DevOps practice, since you're describing **infrastructure as code**.

-The source code already defines the infrastructure required by the application in code (Infrastructure as Code).
+The source code repo already includes the infrastructure template required by the application (Infrastructure as Code).
 The code is a json file based on the Azure Resource Manager (ARM) template schema.
 You will use the template to deploy or update the infrastructure as part of the release.

 The task that will deploy the **ARM template** will create the resource group if it does not exist.
 If the resource group does exist, then the template is used to update the existing resources.

 > **Note:**
 >